-Responsible Investing generally describes an investment approach that measures how companies (or issuers) manage their environmental, social and governance (ESG) risks.
-Environmental risks can relate to carbon emissions, waste disposal or water management; Social risks can include workplace health and safety, labour management and privacy/data security; and Governance risks include tax transparency, board independence and composition and ownership matters.
+Responsible Investing generally describes a broad range of approaches that incorporate environmental, social and governance (ESG) factors into the investment process.
+Environmental factors can relate to carbon emissions, waste disposal or water management; Social factors can include workplace health and safety, labour management and privacy/data security; and Governance factors include tax transparency, executive compensation, and business ethics.

-The Responsible Investing approach used in our RBC InvestEase portfolios focuses on companies that score the highest on identified ESG factors after applying certain exclusions (companies involved in the business of tobacco, controversial weapons, and civilian firearms and companies involved in severe controversies) that we believe does not materially impact the diversification of the portfolio.
+The ETFs in our RI Portfolios begin with an SRI lens by excluding companies involved in the business of tobacco, controversial weapons, and civilian firearms while also omitting companies involved in severe controversies.
+We believe these exclusions do not significantly impact the diversification of the resulting portfolios.

-Responsible Investing, like the portfolios offered by RBC InvestEase, assesses the Environmental, Social, and Governance risks of a company in the construction of a portfolio.
-Companies that effectively manage these risks should, over the long-term, achieve superior financial results versus their less-effective peers.
-Examples of how such companies could record favourable financial results over the long term include limiting fines and penalties from waste-management policies (environmental), acquiring clients at a faster rate than peers due to superior talent management (social), and benefiting from a higher valuation in the marketplace due to a commitment to an independent board and an effective management structure (governance).
+An ESG integration approach can also help uncover factors that could positively or negatively impact a company’s long-term financial results.
+Companies with positive ESG characteristics may have favourable financial results over the long term by limiting fines and penalties from waste-management policies (environmental), acquiring clients at a faster rate than peers due to superior talent management (social), and benefiting from a higher valuation in the marketplace due to a commitment to an independent board and an effective management structure (governance).

 But the impact of integrating ESG factors goes beyond the financial.
 Responsible investing can be a force of positive impact on society by directing more investment dollars to those companies that perform well on ESG measures at the expense of those that do not.

 How is the RBC InvestEase responsible investing approach different than socially responsible investing?